uutzinger/camera/README.md

 The main effortt with these routines is to run the image acquisition in a background thread and to find best approaches for maximal frame rate and minimal latency.
 This work is based efforts from [Mark Omo](https://github.com/ferret-guy) and [Craig Post](https://github.com/cpostbitbuckets).

 2020 Release
 2021 Updated PySpin trigger out polarity setting
+2021 Added avi server and multicamera example
 Urs Utzinger

 ## References